byteyilabs/yi-note/README.md

 There are serveral options to use this extension:

+- Install extension from web stores

-- Please see [Installation section](#installation) to install extension from official platform stores.
-Please see [Migrations Guide](/MIGRATING.md) for more information.
+  Please see [Installation section](#installation) to install extension from official platform stores.
+If you are user before v1.0.0, please checkout [Migrations Guide](/MIGRATING.md) for more information.

+- Build and install extension locally

-- You can also build the extension, then run it locally.
+  You can also build the extension, then run it locally.
 Please see [Development](#development) for more information.

 #### Development

 ##### Prerequisite

+Suggested environment:

-Node >= 10.0.0
+- Node >= 10.0.0

-NPM >= 6.0.0
+- NPM >= 6.0.0

 ##### Install dependencies